NcUltimate/scurmp/README.md

 1. **Manually search SoundCloud** for `Math.ceil(# songs in your playlist / 500)` tracks.
     - Example:
         Let's say I have 1406 liked songs, so I should search for `Math.ceil(1406/500)` = 3 tracks.
 2. **Create one new playlist per song you just searched**.
-The playlist must have "Tracklist" somewhere in its name.
+The playlist must have "Transfer" somewhere in its name.
     - Example:
         - I search for the song "The Business" by Tiësto, "Stay" by Zedd, and "Fangs" by Ghastly.
         - I create a new playlist from "The Business" named `Transfer 1`